 Keep objectives in mind:

 Before building your small business website keep in mind what your objectives are and what results you are looking for.
 These could pertain to providing information, generating leads or even increasing sales.

-For search engines to better understand the data on your small business website page and connect you to potential customers, it is imperative for you or your small business web design company to incorporate keywords strategically and generously in your website.
+For search engines to better understand the data on your website page and connect you to potential customers, it is imperative for your small business and your eCommerce website design company to incorporate keywords strategically and generously in your website.
 However, when you do so, ensure that the keywords are sprinkled across the web pages in a natural way, rather than appearing to be a later addition.